davidesestiliwork/JHashCode2/README.md

 # JHashCode2

-The program generate checksums of file and folders in BSD-style.
+The program generate checksums of file and folders in GNU-style.

 New in release 2:
 - Use relative path instead of absolute path